tomtruitt/docs.erisindustries.com/tutorials/getting-started.md

 ### All Platforms

-Make sure that everything is setup with Docker by running:
+Make sure that everything is set up with Docker by running:

 ```bash
 docker version
 ```

-**Note** you will need to make sure that you perform the above command for the *user* which will be running eris.
+**Note** you will need to make sure that you perform the above command for the *user* which will be running Eris.

 ## Install Eris